SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/OpenSearch_Database/Configuring_multiple_OpenSearch_clusters.md

 If this happens, you need to alter the *priorityOrder* (see above) so that the backup indexing cluster becomes active.
 Specifically, this means setting *priorityOrder="0"* where the *priorityOrder* used to be 1 and the other way around.
 After you have done so, restart DataMiner.
 This should restore DataMiner to a functional state.

 > [!IMPORTANT]
 > If the main OpenSearch cluster goes down, it will need to be restored afterwards.
 Make sure you have a backup set up to restore.
-To restore the backup, stop DataMiner completely and then restore the backup to the node that is out of sync, as described.
+To restore the backup, stop DataMiner completely and then restore the backup to the node that is out of sync.
 For more detailed information, see [Configuring OpenSearch backups](xref:Configuring_OpenSearch_Backups).